Dual-sport motorcycle

-A dual-sport motorcycle is a type of motorcycle that is designed for varying degrees of off-road use while still being street-legal.
-Dual-sports are equipped with lights, a speedometer, mirrors, a horn, registration plates, turn signals, and a muffler with spark arrestor and decibel noise output to comply with government regulations.
-They vary considerably in engine size and weight, though they are typically 510cc or smaller.
-They are often versions of off-road bikes that have been made legal for street driving.
+A dual-sport motorcycle is a category of motorcycle that is designed for varying degrees of off-roading while still being street-legal as defined by US DOT regulations.
+Dual-sports are equipped with lights, speedometers, mirrors, horns, license plates, turn signals, and mufflers with spark arrestors and may have noise output standards all to comply with various state regulations.
+They vary considerably in engine size and weight.
+They are often versions of off-road bikes that have been made legal for street riding.

-Other names such as all-road, on/off-road, dual-purpose, and adventure bike may be chosen by the manufacturer based upon the size, weight, and intended application of the motorcycle.
-Typically the dual sport category weighs less than 400 pounds/180 kilos to make them more comfortable and capable off-road, while adventure bikes are more than 400 pounds/180 kilos to make them more comfortable and capable on the pavement.
+Terms such as dual-purpose, trailbike, on/off-road, scrambler, adventure/ADV and adventure touring are marketing descriptions, chosen by the manufacturer.
+Enduro bikes are more likely to be competition oriented in the US, while an enduro bike in Europe is considered street legal.
+These are not strict definitions and not necessarily based upon the size, weight, and intended usage.
+Typically the dual-sport category focuses on lower weight to make them more comfortable and capable off-road, while adventure bikes are heavier to make them more comfortable and capable on the pavement.